-Our Astro-Obs research group is based in the School of Mathematics, Statistics and Physics at Newcastle University.
+Our Astrophysics and Observational Cosmology (Astro-Obs) research group is based in the School of Mathematics, Statistics and Physics at Newcastle University.
 Our group began in 2019 as part of Newcastle University’s (on-going) plan to grow Physics and Astronomy.
-Our research spans observational cosmology, galaxy evolution, active galactic nuclei, pulsars and compact objects.
+Our research spans observational cosmology, galaxy evolution, active galactic nuclei, compact objects, stellar astrophysics (including asteroseismology), and data methods (machine learning, sonification etc.).
 We have research ties with the other groups in the school, including theoretical cosmology and astrophysical fluids.
-We also have research collaborations with Newcastle University’s School of Computing and are involved in projects using data sonification of astronomical data.
 See more on our research pages.

 We are a growing group and invite people to look at our opportunities on how to join our dynamic research activities.
 Please feel free to get in touch if you want to know more.